SOUTHWEST SPEEDWAY 2015 GENERAL RULES

 11. When a race is yellow flagged after at least one full lap of racing, cars will immediately line up single file regardless of their running spot upon the waving of the yellow flag.
 Proper line up will be announced via raceceivers.
 Drivers will move to their proper position behind the leader.

 12. The car(s) that caused the yellow flag will restart at the rear of the field.
 Any car that spins out unassisted and causes a yellow flag will go tail end.

-15. No one stops on the race surface to discuss any incident or call with any official except those concerning the safety of a car.
+16. No one stops on the race surface to discuss any incident or call with any official except those concerning the safety of a racer, track official or spectator.

 1. Teching Area: Only one pit man per car allowed in teching area during tech.

 2. Protest Rule: Only a driver of a car within the same class can protest to have another car torn down.
 The request must be made to the pit steward and paid for prior to the start of the feature race.
 Hobby Stock tear down costs $100 top end (carburetor, intake and one head) and $100 bottom end (pull oil pan) or $200 for both.
 Other classes pursuant to sanctioning body rules.